Abbey of Saint-Pierre de la Couture: Decline

 By 1518, it was again declining.
-First, abbots were now appointed by royal authority.
-The abbey's autonomy is threatened.
-Abbots receive the income due to them without even performing the spiritual function for which they are responsible.
-This new system, the result of the Concordat of Bologna of 1516, was only one more point for the king in his takeover of the clergy.
+First, abbots were now appointed by royal authority, which threatened the autonomy of the abbey.
+The abbots received the income due to them but did not perform the spiritual function for which they were responsible.
+This new system, the result of the Concordat of Bologna of 1516, allowed the king much more control of the clergy.
 Martin Fournier de Beaume, son of the Minister of Finance, replaced the monks at the "Maison de l'Etoile in Paris, with his mother and sister.
-Upon the take over of Le Mans by the Protestants in 1562, the congregations of the 7 monasteries of Le Mans had to flee.
+Upon the capture of Le Mans by the Protestants in 1562, the congregations of the 7 monasteries of Le Mans had to flee.
 Nicolas Fumée resettled that of La Couture in Moullins.
 He housed his monks in nearby manor houses belonging to Moullins.

 King Henry IV stayed in the abbey during the siege of Le Mans against the league on November 28, 1589.
 As early as 1657, Maurists were asked to reform the monastery.
-But the monks are against it.
+But the monks were against this.
 It was a renewal for the abbey in the second half of the 16th century; but its autonomy was non-existent, quite the opposite of before its establishment.
 She is integrated into the congregation appointing abbots for three years and now only a pawn in the great Congregation of Saint-Maur.
-It was also the time of the most violent tensions with the other "great" abbey of Le Mans: the Saint-Vincent abbey, favoured by the Maurists.
+It was also the time of the most violent tensions with the other "great" abbey of Le Mans: the abbey of Saint-Vincent, favoured by the Maurists.
 Much destruction was caused during the Religious Wars, not to mention the fires that partially damaged it.
-In 1760, the abbey was rebuilt.
-However, on the eve of the Revolution, the abbey was extremely powerful, owning more than 6,000 hectares of land, 33 priories and 224 farms (plus 18 mills).
+In 1760, the abbey was rebuilt, and by the eve of the Revolution, the abbey was extremely powerful, owning more than 6,000 hectares of land, 33 priories and 224 farms (plus 18 mills).
 It was already proposed to transform the buildings into a library.
 But after the concordat between Napoleon and Pius VII, the abbey church became a parish church.

-The reconstruction of 1760 made it a remarkably large building compared to the small community of twenty-four that resided there.
+The reconstruction of 1760 made it a remarkably large building for the small community of twenty-four that resided there.
 Although the initial project was even more gigantic in scope, the church stopped the reconstruction in light of the small congregation willing to live in the monastery.
 For example, the project was to open 21 windows on the main building and only 15 windows were finally created.
 The original monastery consisted of a main building located parallel to the nave to the south and two perpendicular wings running west of the South Tower of Notre-Dame and east of the south crossroads of its transept.
 The central space is divided in two by a kind of intermediate building giving to the north the cloister and to the south the kitchen courtyard.
 The plan was hardly more innovative than that of the old abbey, but it extended the east wing and the south wing to the north.